ddhackiisc/Submission/PS-2-04/README.md

 # How to run the model

+## requirements
+You need to have rdkit available as well as standard ML and pytorch libraries

 In order to generate (say) 10 molecules using the VAE:

 run the following command